webtiming/timingsrc/doc/api_sequencer.md

 ### Sequencer: Search

-The Sequencer supports a number of operations on its collection of [SequencerCues](#cue).
+The Sequencer supports a number of efficient search operations on its collection of [SequencerCues](#cue).

 #### keys()
 - returns: {list} list of keys of all [SequencerCues](#cue)